zero-24/plg_content_imagelazyloading/README.md

 ## Features

-This Joomla Plugin sets the lazyloading attribute to all images and iframes that passes the onContentPrepare Event to allow modern browsers to lazyload the images.
+This Joomla Plugin sets the lazyloading attribute to all images and iframes that passes the onContentPrepare Event to allow modern browsers to lazyload them.

 More information about the `loading` attribute:
 - Description: [https://developer.mozilla.org/en-US/docs/Web/HTML/Element/img#attr-loading](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/img#attr-loading).